topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ```

 This script configures GPIO88 as a digital input and continuously monitors its value in real time.
-When executed, vibrations or shocks detected by the sensor will cause the terminal to print a message such as:
+When executed, vibrations or shocks detected by the sensor cause the terminal to print a message such as:
 ```
 vibration detected.
 ```